Cam0505/4DStack/dbt/models/docs.md

     The maximum temperature at a given location, typically measured during a specific time frame (e.g., daily or hourly).
 This value represents the highest temperature recorded and is often used to analyze extreme weather conditions or heat events.
 {% enddocs %}
 # U
-{% docs uv %}
-    The ultraviolet (UV) index value representing the strength of UV radiation at a given location.
-The UV index typically ranges from 0 (minimal exposure) to 11+ (extreme exposure), with higher values indicating stronger radiation.
-{% enddocs %}
 # V
 # W
 {% docs wind_speed %}